Parcel Number 67101-0176

 Community and Indigenous Engagement Plan

-North Glengarry BESS Limited Partnership is developing a Community and Indigenous Engagement Plan that identifies a strategy for establishing and sustaining a transparent and productive engagement with Community stakeholders and Indigenous Communities.
+North Glengarry BESS Inc. is developing a Community and Indigenous Engagement Plan that identifies a strategy for establishing and sustaining a transparent and productive engagement with Community stakeholders and Indigenous Communities.
 When posted, we would encourage interested stakeholders to review this document to understand the North Glengarry BESS Project’s community engagement process.

 Developer Background